mbarrie1979/React-Portfolio-Site/README.md

 ## Description

-The site was create to showcase my developement skills in REACT.
-It utilizes Vite, React Router, NavLink and general functionality of React.
+The site was created to showcase my developement skills in REACT.
+It utilizes Vite, React Router, NavLink and the general functionality of React.

 ## User Story